 Do I have to know sign language before I enroll?

-No. Coursework in American Sign Language is part of the major core and program.
+No. Coursework in American Sign Language is part of the core and major coursework.

 Is the program completed online?